annaesvensson/yellow-gallery/README.md

 ## Acknowledgments

 This extension includes [PhotoSwipe 4.1.2](https://github.com/dimsemenov/photoswipe) by Dmitry Semenov.
-Thanks for the great work.
+Thank you for the good work.

 ## Installation